-I would let my hand climb on the wavy, dark sky, point with the tip of my finger on little shimmers that would fall on my hair.
-Those velvet nights were the scenery of my childhood dreams, where I would swing to the Moon, and I would grab her hands and play her and thrill together.
+I would let my hand climb on the wavy, dark sky, pointing with the tip of my finger at little shimmers that would fall on my hair.
+Those velvet nights were the scenery of my childhood dreams, where I would swing to the Moon, and I would grab her hands and play with her and thrill together.

 Old memoirs, pictures that seem to hold the time still, dried roses smelling like teenage stories, red lips kissing letters without destination, summer nights flavored with poppy and corn, cricket laughter, fire-flies charming the lilies, an old swing carrying kids to Heaven, stories from a past that is now like a coming-going short film – losing details but keeping its strong scent.

-I smile to the child that I used to be, seeing that I am going more and more far away, leaving behind: a pair of hands burnt by the summer scorching heat, a wool, red skirt holding ripped cherries, scratched knees, a pair of shoes gifted by an older cousin and big, glowing eyes jumping and laughing.
-I leave behind … a grandmother that would charm the clay pot, for the most sweet beans soup to be served, a tiny table where the dough would be rolled into little, flat bread, long nights watching how the fire would glow under the plums until they would melt into a fine, strong brandy.
+I smile at the child I used to be, seeing that I am going farther and farther away, leaving behind: a pair of hands burnt by the summer scorching heat, a wool, red skirt holding ripped cherries, scratched knees, and big, glowing eyes jumping and laughing.
+I leave behind … a grandmother that would charm the clay pot, for the sweetest beans soup to be served, a tiny table where the dough would be rolled into little flatbreads, long nights watching how the fire would glow under the plums until they would melt into a fine, strong brandy.

-Orchards of mirabelle trees hosting running eyes, noises that would make you stand quiet, hold your breath and follow the shades that would mingle with the bushes, leaving you in a gentle tremble.
+Orchards of mirabelle trees hosting running eyes, noises that would make you sit still and listen, hold your breath, and follow the shades that would mingle with the bushes, leaving you in a gentle tremble.
 Dwarfs, for sure …

-I would even hear soft clavier notes, like someone was touching them with feathers and then lose them for moments, filling the void with murmurs, keeping me in a marvel, feeding my already fanciful mind.
+I would even hear soft clavier notes, like someone was touching them with feathers, and then losing them for moments, filling the void with murmurs, keeping me in a marvel, feeding my already fanciful mind.
 Grandma was right …

-Midnight was walking the Moon to the top of the hills, while I was watching how the light would flow over like a night gown, dancing the forest.
+Midnight was walking the Moon to the top of the hills, while I was watching how the light would flow over like a nightgown, dancing through the forest.

-I just loved this picture and it felt like there is no other place on earth where I could possibly feel better as a child.
-I somehow, felt that not everyone is as fortunate as I was, to be so free and to have a sky above who would hug my every desire and turn it into a burning flame.
+I just loved this picture and it felt like there is no other place on earth where I could feel better as a child.
+I somehow felt that not everyone is as fortunate as I was, to be so free and to have a sky above that would hug my every desire and turn it into a burning flame.
 Since then, my paths were enlightened by torches of faith …

-That was a time when in my heart was only room for wonder, for dreams and in my innocence I would believe that forever I will be like this.
-I would have never thought that moments like those will turn into few fading paintings on the walls of my heart.
-The world is taking me away from the simplicity of life and teaches me, that fancy is what I am supposed to work for.
+That was a time when in my heart was only room for wonder, for dreams, and in my innocence, I would believe that forever I will be like this.
+I would have never thought that moments like those will turn into a few fading paintings on the walls of my heart.
+The world is taking me away from the simplicity of life and teaching me, that fancy is what I am supposed to work for.
 And so, the wooden house becomes just part of my story that is meant to be left behind.

 Sitting these days on the porch, it’s almost like I have never sat there, or I have never stopped sitting there.
-I am between these shades of mine: one that I grew in the freedom of nature, one that was forced into me.
+I am between these shades of mine: one that I grew up in the freedom of nature, one that was forced into me.
 Within, I am this wanderer that takes his boat and sways with the waves, going nowhere but sending everyone notes that he has found land.
-How would I tell all those, that I just want to be under the sun gaze then wait for the rain to cry her pain over mine?
-That I seek for no land because no land can hold my steps, that slumdog is my soul and he does not want to be rescued.
+How would I tell all those, that I just want to be under the sun’s gaze and then wait for the rain to cry her pain over mine?
+That I seek no land because no land can hold my steps, that slumdog is my soul and he does not want to be rescued.